Farm Subsidy Reform: What the Data Shows About Fixing American Agriculture

 Problem 5: Conservation vs. Commodity Tension

 The USDA simultaneously pays farmers to produce (commodity subsidies) and pays them not to produce (conservation programs).
 These contradictory incentives undermine both goals.
-CRP is increasingly under pressure as emergency commodity spending grows.
+CRP is increasingly under pressure as emergency commodity spending grows, and farmers face the absurd choice of collecting conservation payments or commodity payments — sometimes on adjacent fields.

 Five Data-Backed Reform Ideas